fabiospampinato/vscode-projects-plus/README.md

   "projects.sortProjects": true, // Sort projects alphabetically
   "projects.groupsOnTop": true, // Display groups on top of projects.
 This cannot be false if `sortGroups` and `sortProjects` are false
-  "projects.statusbarEnabled": true, // Enable the statusbar component "projects.statusbarCommand": 'projects.open', // Command to execute on click
+  "projects.statusbarEnabled": true, // Enable the statusbar component "projects.statusbarAlignment": "left", // Should the item be placed to the left or right?
+  "projects.statusbarCommand": 'projects.open', // Command to execute on click
+  "projects.statusbarPriority": -1, // The priority of this item.
+Higher value means the item should be shown more to the left
   "projects.statusbarTemplate": '$(file-directory) [group] $(chevron-right) [project]', // Template for rendering the statusbar content
   "projects.viewsRefreshInterval": 30000, // Milliseconds between explorer's views refreshes
   "projects.viewAllEnabled": true // Show or hide the "Projects" explorer view